skyformat99/NLDatabase/README.md

 ## Installation

-It's a single header, just drop into your project, link sqlite3 and that's it.
+It's a single source file and a header, just drop into your project, link sqlite3 and that's it.

 ## Demo